jeel12393/Secret-Team-Project/README.md

 Pretty self explanatory.
 Work on the source.cpp or on your own .cpp to be added to the source later.
 I'm thinking we should use our own branches/files for early development, and only mess with the master when we're sure we should add our changes to it.
+I'm not sure how it would work if two of us are editing the same source at the same time.
+Guess we'll find out :)
 Needed Functions:
 get input
 show seating chart < Jeel